bgord/knowledge/README.md

 - Remove a property from an enum
 - Type equality
 - Return type of setTimeout
+- Supress type errors when importing an image

 ### [vim](vim.md)
 - Replace last searched phrase with `bar`